 Baseline Data: Ohio transitioned to a new assessment for English learner proficiency after the 2014-2015 school year.
 The OELPA replaced the Ohio Test of English Language Acquisition (OTELA) starting in the 2015-2016 school year.
 Therefore, baseline data for annual progress toward attaining English learner proficiency is based on simulations from 2014-2015 OTELA to 2015-2016 OELPA data.
 Due to having a single year of assessment results from the test transition, the 2014-2015 OTELA data was converted using concordance tables provided by Ohio's test vendor.
 As multiple years of OELPA performance results become available, the Department will revisit this analysis.
+With multiple years of data of the OELPA results, and to account for the impacts of the COVID-19 pandemic on the educational system, additional analysis has been run to reset the baseline year to 2020-2021.

-Timeline: As with other goals, Ohio proposes to set its long-term timeline for improvement at 10 years.
+Timeline: As with other goals, Ohio proposes to set its long-term timeline for improvement at 10 years with a new baseline of 2020-2021.

-Long-term Goal and Interim Targets: By 2025-2026, Ohio's long-term goal is to have at least 75 percent of English learner students meeting the expected improvement standard, as established by the student-level targets.
+Long-term Goal and Interim Targets: Ohio's long-term goal is to have at least 75 percent of English learner students meeting the expected improvement standard, as established by the student-level targets.
 The short-term, interim targets were set by dividing the difference between the long-term goal and the baseline by 10 and increasing the prior year's benchmark by that percentage to provide for consistent annual increases (using the same methodology as described above for the academic achievement measures).
 The long-term goal and interim targets can be found in Appendix A. The English learner language improvement measure being incorporated into the report cards will be based on the percentage of students meeting their student-level targets in conjunction with the long-term and interim state goal for English learners.
 Details can be found in Section A.4 - Indicators.